πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 When it's useful

-More explicit alternative: bool b = (x != 0); reads better.
-Assigning to _Bool also auto-normalizes: _Bool b = x; works the same.
+A more explicit alternative: bool b = (x != 0); reads better.
+Assigning to _Bool also normalizes automatically, so _Bool b = x; works the same way.

 Short-circuit evaluation